DiagnosticsMonkey/DaFT-C4Sparkplugs/docs/README.md

-# DaFT : Embedded C
+# DaFT : C for Sparkplugs

 So you've decided to learn the world of Embedded C!
 A brave move, well hopefully this will be able to teach you something and get you started on that journey.